-- "... the impugned decision of UK government will inevitably lead to the creation of a hard border.
+"... the impugned decision of UK government will inevitably lead to the creation of a hard border.
 This will inevitably have consequences for the exercise of functions under Section 75.
-It would be inconsistent with requirements of Section 10 for proposed respondents to fail to have due regard to the needs identified in Section 75.
-There is no evidence that they have Their decisions so. incompatible with consequently object and purpose of [NIA] 1998 and thereby frustrate Section 10(1)(a) of the Withdrawal Act." - (v) For the reasons explained above, I consider the evidential foundation for the asserted inevitability to be manifestly inadequate.
-Secondly, there is no the "consequence" articulation of un-particularised "affects the Thirdly, some consequence" plainly does not equate with an act that is incompatible with Section 75.
-Fourthly, the judicial adjudication of the conduct of any public authority to which Section 75 applies is both premature and misconceived in the absence of a concrete matrix.
+It inconsistent with would be the requirements of Section 10 for the proposed respondents to fail to have due regard to the needs identified in Section 75.
+There is no evidence that they have done so.
+Their decisions are consequently incompatible with the object and purpose of [NIA] 1998 and thereby frustrate Section 10(1)(a) of the Withdrawal Act."

+For the reasons explained above, particularly in (v) []-[], the evidential foundation for the asserted inevitability is manifestly inadequate.
+Secondly, there is no articulation of the "consequence" asserted.
+Thirdly, some un-particularised "affects the consequence" plainly does not equate with an act that is incompatible with Section 75.
+Fourthly, in the judicial adjudication of the conduct of any public authority to which Section 75 applies is both premature and misconceived in the absence of a concrete matrix.
 Fifthly, Section 75 has its own inbuilt enforcement machinery, per Section 75(4) and Schedule 9.
 Finally, the frailty of this discrete ground is confirmed by the remoteness of the two Respondent Ministers from the Section 75 regime itself, neither having the status of a public authority to which Section 75 applies.
-They are, in this sense, no different from the Secretary of State for Northern Ireland: see Miller at [133]." - [84] As regards Section 10(1)(b), the suggested exercise of any of the powers under the Withdrawal Act is confined to the proposed Respondents (in essence the UK Government's) conduct of the Article 50 withdrawal negotiations (and related activities) with the EU 27.
+They are, in this sense, no different from the Secretary of State for Northern Ireland: see Miller at [133]."

+[84] As regards Section 10(1)(b), the suggested exercise of any of the powers under the Withdrawal Act is confined to the proposed Respondents (in essence the UK Government's) conduct of the Article 50 withdrawal negotiations (and related activities) with the EU 27.
 If the reasons which I have given above for rejecting the Applicants' Section 10 contention are incorrect, the question to be addressed is whether the Prime Minister or Brexit Minister has conducted such negotiations without having due regard to the Joint Report.
 As already noted, I consider that having due regard denotes an obligation more exacting than having regard or taking into account, two of the most familiar statutory formulations.
 This is not contentious.
 The duty requires careful and conscientious consideration on the part of the authority concerned, while bearing in mind that no particular outcome of the exercise in question is mandated.
 While the relevant English decisions are concerned with different statutory contexts I consider that no different approach to Section 10(1)(a) is appropriate see, amongst others, Hotak v Southwark LBC [2016] AC 811 and the summary provided by Lord Neuberger at [72]-[75].